moliver28/research-handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/usecase-gtm/devops-platform/_index.md

 ## Required capabilities

-The DevOps Platform is more than a collection of features and capabilties—it provides synergistic business benefits by comboning those functions seamlessly and transparently.
-Still, the toolchain it replaces is comprised of necessary features that will be required by expected by customers.
+The DevOps Platform is more than a collection of features and capabilties—it provides synergistic business benefits by combining those functions seamlessly and transparently.
+Still, the toolchain it replaces is comprised of necessary features that will be required and expected by customers.

 | Market Requirement | Description | Typical capability-enabling features | Value/ROI |
 |---------|-------------|-----------|------|